-The Society has in place an internal control environment to protect the Society from the material risks which have been identified, as documented in the RMF and Internal Control section of this report on pages 46 and 47.
+The Society has in place an internal control environment to protect the Society from the material risks which have been identified, as documented in the RMF and Internal Control section of this report.
 Improvements continue to be made to internal controls as raised by the Internal or External Auditors.
 Management is responsible for establishing and maintaining adequate internal controls over financial reporting and the ARCC provides oversight for ensuring the effectiveness of these controls.